CROI 2027 Chair and Vice Chairs

 Research Focus: Long term outcomes in HIV, precision medicine, and development of companion diagnostics for new and emerging infectious diseases

-Research Focus: Clinical conditions affecting patients with advanced HIV disease including disseminated HIV-associated tuberculosis (TB), immune reconstitution inflammatory syndrome, and cryptococcal meningitis
+Research Focus: Clinical conditions affecting patients with advanced HIV disease, including disseminated HIV-associated TB, immune reconstitution inflammatory syndrome, and cryptococcal meningitis

 Jonathan Mermin, MD, MPH

-Dr Mermin is the Director of the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention at the US Centers for Disease Control (CDC), where he oversees the agency’s domestic research, policy, and prevention activities for these diseases.
-He previously served as Director of the Division of HIV/AIDS Prevention, Director of CDC-Kenya, and Director of CDC-Uganda.
-His research interests include evaluation and implementation of practical, cost-effective interventions; analysis of surveillance and program data; modeling and operational aspects of resource allocation; and use of policy as a public health tool.
+Dr Mermin is the Dean of the Mailman School of Public Health at Columbia University.
+He previously served as Director of the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention at the US Centers for Disease Control and Prevention (CDC) where he oversaw the agency’s domestic research, policy, and prevention activities for these diseases.
+Prior to this, he was Director of CDC-Kenya and Director of CDC-Uganda.
+His work focuses on evaluating and implementing practical, cost-effective interventions and policies.

 Jean-Michel Molina, MD, PhD